strapdata/elassandra-operator/docs/source/security.rst

       shared-secret.yaml: YWFhLnNoYXJlZF9zZWNyZXQ6IDE0MjY0YjI4LWQ0ZTAtNGFkMC05MDUzLWE0NjUwMzk2MDI3Mg==

-Like for certificates, in a multi-datacenter Elassandra cluster deployed in different namespaces or different Kubernetes clusters, you should copy this secret to all Elassandra datacenters.
+Like for certificates, in a multi-datacenter Elassandra cluster deployed in different namespaces or different Kubernetes clusters, you must copy this secret to all Elassandra datacenters.